Kaled0715/PONG2.0/README.md

  -SFML (Simple and Fast Multimedia Library)
  -C++ compatible compiler

-## Compiling and Running
+## Compilation and Execution
+Compiling Instructions
-To compile and run the game, make sure you have SFML installed and configure your compiler to link the SFML libraries.
+Make sure you have SFML installed on your system and configured correctly in your compiler.

-    g++ -o pong main.cpp -lsfml-graphics -lsfml-window -lsfml-system ./pong
+Clone this repository or download the files to your local machine.

+Open a terminal in the project directory.

+Run the following command to compile the project:

+make

+## Running Instructions
+To run the game, use the following command in the terminal:

+./bin/PongGame.exe

 ## Flow diagram